punk-domains-2/docs/modular-architecture.md

 #### How many different types of TLD factories there are?

+- Standard TLD Factory (the first and most basic TLD template)
+- Flexi TLD Factory (TLDs with custom metadata and a minter role)
+- Soulbound TLD Factory (similar to Flexi, but with non-transferable domains)
+- Renewable TLD Factory (in the works)

-Currently we have two factories (Standard and Flexi), but we expect many more in the future.
+We expect many more in the future.
 There's **no limit** on how many factories can be used in the Punk Domains protocol.

 Even though existing factories right now are owned by the Punk Domains governance, they can be owned by different entities in the future.
 The protocol allows that and it works perfectly fine.